 China is a very popular gap year destination due to the expanding English teaching market, the demand for native English speakers, and the possibility to teach without a TEFL certificate.
 Not only are students excited and eager to learn from a native speaker, but also the perks usually include free airfare, housing allowance, and paid vacation during the Chinese holidays.

 Cambodia is another country with a growing teaching market looking to hire native English speakers that may not have a TEFL certificate.
 Cambodia is a beautiful destination to spend your gap year on a beach, err, the classroom.
-Like China, many Cambodian programs provide potential teachers with flight reimbursement, housing allowance, as well as paid vacation time.
+Like China, many Cambodian programs provide potential teachers with flight reimbursement, housing allowance, and paid vacation time.

 Russia has a very high demand for native English speakers to teach English as the popularity of the English language spans the massive country.
 Russia’s cold winters may not seem ideal for a romantic gap year abroad teaching, but the rich culture and stunning landscapes can change any mind.
-Like many countries, Russia has many opportunities and covers the cost of the flight, visa, and housing.
+Like many countries, Russia has many opportunities and covers the flight, visa, and housing costs.

 Spain is seen as the country of incredible food and beauty, which makes it the perfect gap year destination.
-Teaching English in Spain has maintained popularity throughout the years, with many different opportunities at a range of schools across the country.
+Teaching English in Spain has maintained popularity throughout the years, with many different opportunities at various schools across the country.
 Finding a position with many perks such as flight reimbursement, housing allowance, and visa support is easily possible.

 Mexico has beautiful landscapes and a rich culture.
 From the coastal cities to the urban capital of Mexico City, this country makes an ideal gap year destination.
 Moreover, Mexico even passed a law that allows any native English speaker with a TEFL certificate to obtain a work permit to teach in the country.